 The dam was once built to protect Southern California and Arizona from the catastrophic floods of the Colorado River but also to generate electrical energy.

 Its construction began in 1931, and five years later, in 1936, it was already completed.

 Walk over the Hoover Dam – For free!

 There is a free parking lot close to the Hoover Dam and a paid one directly at the dam.

 You can also visit the Dam for free; however, you will see and learn more during a guided tour.

-The Hoover dam is a technical marvel and surrounded by an amazing landscape.
+The Hoover Dam is a technical marvel and is surrounded by an amazing landscape.